Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Background

 \section{Background}

-Uniform quantization is typically emulated in software by rounding and clipping floating point values, formalized as:
+Uniform quantization is emulated in software using rounding and clipping of floating-point values, expressed as:

-Where $Q_u$ is the quantization function, $x$ the value to be quantized, $d$ the step size and $q_\mathrm{max}$ is the dynamic range.
-Achieving high model-accuracy given $b$ bits to represent values, entails a careful choice of the dynamic range ($q_\mathrm{max}$) and (implicitly) the step size ($d$).
-The dynamic range relates to the step size and the number of bits as $b = \log (q_\mathrm{max}/d)$.
+Where $Q_u$ is the quantization function, $x$ the value to be quantized, $d$ the step size and $q_{+}$ is the dynamic range.
+Achieving high model-accuracy given $b$ bits to represent values, entails a careful choice of the dynamic range ($q_{+}$) and (implicitly) the step size ($d$).
+The dynamic range relates to the step size and the number of bits as $b = \log (q_{+}/d)+1$.
 In this paper, we use \textit{calibration} for the process of determining these values during training.
+As part of calibration, $q_{+}$ is often smaller than $\mathrm{max}(\mathrm{abs}(x))$ to further improve quantization efficiency.
+See supplementary materials~\ref{calib-text} for a detailed study on the different scaling between $\mathrm{max}(\mathrm{abs}(x)$ and $q_{+}$.

 There are two main approaches to quantizing a floating point model: Post training quantization (PTQ) and Quantization Aware Training (QAT).
-PTQ does not typically require retraining or fine-tuning, with recent work by \citet{dai2021vs} demonstrating a 6 bit quantized ResNet-50 delivering 75.80\% accuracy on ImageNet.
+PTQ does not typically require retraining or fine-tuning, with recent work by Dai et al.~\cite{dai2021vs} demonstrating a 6 bit quantized ResNet-50 delivering 75.80\% accuracy on ImageNet.
 However, the authors report limited success in but retaining accuracy in low-bit regimes, dropping from 75.80\% with 6 bits to 7.11\% with 3 bits.
 QAT takes into account quantization of weights and activations during training, and consequently has seen greater use in the low-bit regimes.
 However, QAT must address challenges arising from the non-differentiability of the quantization function which results in vanishing when propagated through multiple quantized layers.